Wavesonics/SecureCamera/fastlane/README.md

-# FastLane Setup for Snap Safe
+# FastLane Setup for SnapSafe

-This directory contains the FastLane configuration for automating the deployment of Snap Safe to Google Play.
+This directory contains the FastLane configuration for automating the deployment of SnapSafe to Google Play.

 ## Directory Structure